philbertshea/tp/docs/AboutUs.md

 [[github](https://github.com/xuxuezhou)]
 [[portfolio](team/xuxuezhou.md)]

-* Role: Developer
+* Role: Testing
-* Responsibilities: Code
+* Responsibilities: Ensures the testing of the project is done properly and on time.